TIPS AND TRICKS FOR SUCCESSFUL SENIOR INDEPENDENT LIVING

-Identify the level of assistive care that you will be requiring.
+Identify the level of assisted care you will require.
 Wheelchair-bound seniors will require in-home care services that are vastly different in scope than the services provided for a senior experiencing mild to moderate dementia symptoms.
-In properly identifying the level of care you will be needing, take a pen and paper and write down any illnesses and conditions you have, in addition to note the specific items and tasks you think you will need assistance with.
+To properly identify the level of care you will need, take a pen and paper and write down any illnesses and conditions you have, in addition note the specific items and tasks you think you will need assistance with.

 - Administering medication at specific times throughout the day